matthewolckers/lis-tax-transfer/README.md

 Finally, the spreadsheet is downloaded as comma separated values file (.csv) and imported into Stata.
 Variable labels are added and one new variable is created to convert the decile variable to numeric format.

-## Data sources
+## Data sources for imputations
-Although I primarily used data from the Luxembourg Income Study, I also used additional data sources for certain imputations:
-- [OECD Taxing Wages](http://dx.doi.org/10.1787/tax_wages-2015-en) publications (1999 to 2015) provided statutory rates and ceiling for employer and employee social security contributions as well as income tax.
+Although we primarily used data from the Luxembourg Income Study, we also used the [OECD Taxing Wages](http://dx.doi.org/10.1787/tax_wages-2015-en) publications (1999 to 2015) to provide statutory rates and ceilings for employer and employee social security contributions.
-- World Development Indicators database (WDI) provided PPP conversion rates.

 ## Terms of use for LIS data
 The terms of use for LIS data require research to be submitted to the LIS Working Paper series.